-Type(s) of Underlying Asset / External events which affect the Type of Note Issuer's hedging arrangements Equity, Equity Index Change in law: as a result of a change in any applicable law, it has become unlawful or illegal to conduct its hedging arrangements or it will incur a materially increased cost in performing its obligations under the Notes.
+Type(s) of Underlying Asset / Type of Note External events which affect the Issuer's hedging arrangements Equity, Equity Index, Commodity, Commodity Index Change in law: as a result of a change in any applicable law, it has become unlawful or illegal to conduct its hedging arrangements or it will incur a materially increased cost in performing its obligations under the Notes or be subject to materially increased regulatory capital requirements in respect of the Notes or the hedging arrangements.
 Hedging Disruption: an event which impacts the ability of the Issuer and/or its affiliates to hedge the risk of the Issuer entering into and performing its obligations under the Notes - for example, if the Issuer is unable to enter into a hedge or to realise the proceeds of a hedge.
 Increased Cost of Hedging: the Issuer and/or its affiliates would incur a materially increased cost to hedge the risk of the Issuer entering into and performing its obligations under the Notes (except where the increased cost is due to the deterioration of the creditworthiness of the Issuer and/or its affiliates).
 Foreign Ownership Event: as a result of restrictions on ownership of shares by foreign persons in the relevant jurisdiction, the Issuer and/or its affiliates are unable to conduct its hedging arrangements.
 FX Disruption: an event which impacts on the ability of the Issuer and/or its affiliates to transfer or convert any relevant amounts in relation to its hedging arrangements.
 Jurisdictional Event: an event where, as a result of the risks (which may be political, legal or otherwise) associated with certain emerging countries, has the effect of reducing the value of the proceeds of the Issuer's hedging arrangements.
 Equity Loss of Stock Borrow: the Issuer and/or its affiliates are not able to borrow shares for the purposes of its hedging arrangements.
+Increased Cost of Stock Borrow: the Issuer and/or its affiliates will incur increased costs to borrow shares for the purposes of its hedging arrangements.
+Equity Insolvency Filing: an event which impacts on the transferability of the shares as a result of insolvency or similar proceedings affecting the share issuer.